nprapps/nprapps.github.com/_posts/2024-02-12-rices-whales.md

 The first methodology categorized a ship as speeding if there were two AIS points above 10 knots.
 Oceana,  an international ocean conservation organization, [uses this method](https://www.workboat.com/viewpoints/noaa-using-ais-in-vessel-speed-zones) in their [speed zone compliance analysis](https://oceana.org/press-releases/oceana-finds-most-boats-speeding-in-slow-zones-designed-to-protect-critically-endangered-north-atlantic-right-whales/) for the endangered North Atlantic right whale.

 The second method is a distanced weighted average speed for the entire transit and was used in a [vessel speed rule assessment](https://media.fisheries.noaa.gov/2021-01/FINAL_NARW_Vessel_Speed_Rule_Report_Jun_2020.pdf?null) published by NOAA.
-While both are valid techniques to measure speed, I went with this one because it controls for the fact that AIS transmission rates vary based on ships speed.
+While both are valid techniques to measure speed, I went with this one because it controls for the fact that AIS transmission rates vary based on ships' speeds.
 Also, the average speed for a transit was easier to explain than two AIS points above 10 knots.
 However, I tested both methodologies and arrived at similar results.

 For the distance-weighted average speed, I first calculated the distance traveled and speed for each segment between two AIS points.
 Then I multiplied the segment’s speed by its fraction of the total transit distance.
 Finally I summed the products to arrive at an average speed for the entire transit.